Mehdi El Idrissi

-Mehdi El Idrissi (المهدي الإدريسي; born 1977 in Casablanca) is a Moroccan businessman.
+Mehdi El Idrissi (Arabic: المهدي الإدريسي; born 1977 in Casablanca) is a Moroccan business executive active in industry, economic policy and leadership advisory.
+Since 2002, he has held roles in private-sector management, national business institutions and international consulting.

 Career

-Mehdi started his career in 2002 within the Family Group Kettani in Morocco, as the CEO of the newly created Ekman Converting Group, a joint venture with the Swedish Ekman & Co.
-He then accompanied the restructuring of the Kettani Group (a company involved in processing and paper wadding of cellulose and real estate), serving as CFO and operating in North and West Africa (including Algeria, Morocco, Ivory Coast, Mali and Senegal).
+Mehdi began his career in 2002 within the Kettani Family Group in Morocco, as CEO of the newly created Ekman Converting Group, a joint venture with the Swedish Ekman & Co.
+He then contributed to the restructuring of the Kettani Group — a company operating in cellulose processing, paper wadding and real estate — as CFO and working across North and West Africa (including Algeria, Morocco, Ivory Coast, Mali and Senegal).

 In 2007, he became General Secretary of the Moroccan Business Association (CGEM).
-In 2008 he was promoted to Chief Executive of CGEM, contributing to the various national strategies Morocco was putting in place as the Pacte national pour l'émergence industrielle.
+In 2008, he was promoted to Chief Executive of CGEM, contributing to several national industrial strategies, including the Pacte national pour l'émergence industrielle.

-From 2010 to 2015, Mehdi was CEO of MEDI BUSINESS JET, a jet company operating from Morocco and covering Africa, Europe and the Middle East.
+From 2010 to 2015, Mehdi was CEO of MEDI BUSINESS JET, an aviation company operating from Morocco and covering Africa, Europe and the Middle East.

-At Eurosearch & Associés, from 2015 to 2019 he was the Partner in charge of Africa and Middle East In this role, he supported the development of businesses in all sectors and investment funds in Morocco, in sub-Saharan Africa and more generally in the MENA region.
+From 2015 to 2019, he was Partner for Africa and the Middle East at Eurosearch & Associés.
+He supported the development of companies across sectors and advised investment funds in Morocco, sub-Saharan Africa and the wider MENA region.

-He is now the Managing Director of ALIDES Africa a member of ECI Group.
+He is Managing Director of ALIDES, part of the ECI Group.

 Other roles

-He has been a member of the Board of Moroccan Business Association.
-As head of the Offset Commission he worked on the law implementing the Public Private Partnerships in Morocco.
+He has been a board member of the Moroccan Business Association.
+As head of the Offset Commission, he worked on the legislative framework governing Public–Private Partnerships in Morocco.

-Mehdi is member of the board of the National Council for Foreign Trade (CNCE), a joint body bringing together public and private stakeholders directly or indirectly involved in foreign trade.
+Mehdi is a board member of the National Council for Foreign Trade (CNCE), a body gathering public and private actors involved in foreign trade.

 He is also a member of the Confluence Club of CEPS, an independent think tank founded in 1985.

-In the humanitarian field, Mehdi El Idrissi is a member of the associations "Coup de pouce humanitaire", "Autremonde" and "#Leplusimportant".
+In the humanitarian field, he is involved with the associations "Coup de pouce humanitaire", "Autremonde" and "#Leplusimportant".